Errata Policy · Corrections

 - Log the correction publicly

-The correction is noted in the correction log on this page (below) with: date, report ID, error type, correction summary, and status.
+The correction is noted in the correction log on this page with: date, report ID, error type, correction summary, and status.
 The log is permanent and not retroactively edited.

 - Never silently edit published reports